 While past performance is not indicative of future results, it is immensely satisfying to own managers amongst the best performing managers for the year or month.
 Likewise, it is excruciating to have exposure to the worst ones.
 NilssonHedge tracks the best and worst managers per strategy group.
 These reports are updated throughout the month, as more data arrives.
 This page shows the managers that we have classified as Risk Premia funds.

-Risk Premia are typically based on long-term effects, often also well researched by well-known academics.
-Sometimes, the premia are crowded and occasionally a large amount of these strategies will end up being correlated to each other.
+Risk Premia are typically based on long-term effects or market anomalies, often also well researched by more or less well-known academics.
+Sometimes, the premia are crowded and occasionally a large amount of these strategies will end up being correlated to each other or equity market risk.

 The Top 10 Risk Premia and Worst 10 Risk Premia funds for the reporting month are shown below.
 This is based on our proprietary composite data streams but may contain errors.
 These are not filtered for Asset Under Management and are ranked on a simple return metric without adjusting for volatility.